Albany County Executive Dan McCoy provides coronavirus update

-ALBANY COUNTY (NEWS10) — Albany County Executive Dan McCoy provides a coronavirus update for the County with University at Albany, SUNY President Havìdan Rodriguez and The College of Saint Rose President Marcia White.
+ALBANY COUNTY (NEWS10) — Albany County Executive Dan McCoy updated county residents on Monday alongside University at Albany President Havìdan Rodriguez and College of Saint Rose President Marcia White.

+“I couldn’t be more proud to have Albany County partner with the University at Albany and the College of Saint Rose to bring testing directly to the Pine Hills neighborhood the past week.
+Of the 218 COVID tests given to students, none of them came back positive.
+I want to thank Presidents Havidán Rodríguez and Marcia J. White for their leadership, the local hospitals, the NYS Health Department and our healthcare workers for supporting the effort and the students for their commitment doing the right thing and controlling the spread of the virus,” said County Executive McCoy.

+McCoy announced that the number of confirmed cases of COVID-19 in Albany County is 3,310 to date, an increase of seven new positives since Sunday.
+There are 101 active cases in the county, down from 105 on Sunday.

 County-by-county Coronavirus Tracker